Maritime and Remote Connectivity

 Managed Connectivity for Crew and Operations

 Modern crew retention depends on providing reliable internet access during off-duty hours.
-But unmanaged crew traffic will consume every available byte of bandwidth, leaving bridge systems, engine monitoring and safety communications competing for scraps.
+Left unmanaged, crew traffic will consume every available byte of bandwidth, leaving bridge systems, engine monitoring and safety communications competing for scraps.

-Peplink routers solve this with built-in traffic management that does not require a separate firewall or proxy server.
-Bandwidth limits can be applied per user, per VLAN or per SSID.
-Operational traffic gets guaranteed minimum bandwidth, while crew welfare traffic fills whatever capacity remains.
+Peplink routers handle this with built-in traffic management.
+No separate firewall or proxy server required.
+Bandwidth limits apply per user, per VLAN or per SSID.
+Operational traffic gets guaranteed minimum bandwidth; crew welfare traffic fills whatever capacity remains.

-Captive portal functionality allows crew to authenticate before accessing the internet.
-Usage can be tracked per user without additional software.
-Time-based access controls let operators restrict bandwidth-heavy services during peak operational hours, then open them up during rest periods.
+Captive portal functionality lets crew authenticate before accessing the internet.
+Usage tracking works per user without additional software.
+Time-based access controls restrict bandwidth-heavy services during peak operational hours, then open them up during rest periods.

 Separating Operational and Crew Networks